 Through a partnership with non-profit Democracy Works, I led a team of researchers and designers at the SAP Design & Co-Innovation Center to help address low turnout rates among America's young, first-time voters.
-Through a hybrid research approach, we found key behavioral trends that influence whether young voters will actually vote or not, and provided design recommendations to address each one, to ultimately help push more people to the polls.
+We used a hybrid research approach to find key behavioral trends that influence whether young voters will vote or not, and we provided design recommendations to address each one, ultimately helping push more people to the polls.

 Team Lead, Lead Researcher and Designer

-Young Americans vote at rates significantly lower than other age groups.
-But that doesn’t make them insignificant.
-There were 10.7 million more eligible voters in 2016 than 2012, showing that this segment is growing in both size and influence.
-Democracy Works, a New York-based non-partisan nonprofit working to improve voter turnout in the U.S., understood the stakes of the 2016 election, but lacked the research capacity to understand the challenges first-time voters faced.
-It also lacked the design resources to translate these insights into their flagship product, TurboVote, an online tool to navigate the voting process.
+Young Americans between ages 18-24 vote at rates significantly lower than other age groups.
+And, with 10.7 million more eligible voters in 2016 than 2012, it is clear that this segment of the population is growing in, both, size and influence.
+Democracy Works, a New York-based non-partisan nonprofit dedicated to improving voter turnout in the U.S., understood the unusually high stakes of the 2016 election, but lacked the research capacity to understand the challenges first-time voters face.
+The organization was also in need of design resources to translate insights into their flagship product, TurboVote, an online tool intended to help users navigate the voting process.